 Tax Implications When Selling Rental Property in Louisville

-Whether you have grown tired of the landlord title or need to sell your rental property for other reasons, make sure you are aware of the tax implications with selling your rental property.
-It is important to be aware of what awaits for you after selling a rental property.
+Whether you have grown tired of the landlord title or need to sell your rental property for other reasons, make sure you are aware of the tax implications of selling your rental property.
+It is important to be aware of what awaits you after selling a rental property.
 We will break down some of the things you need to know, and hopefully help you find a solution.

 Capital Gains and Capital Losses

 Become familiar with the tax implications of selling the rental property.
 It will involve capital gains or capital losses.
 These implications will involve the area of the tax law, both on the Federal and State level.

 Determine your capital gain by figuring out the difference between the sale price and the adjusted tax basis.
 Capital gains pertain to either a short term or long term gain.

 There is a chance that you purchased rental property and found it wasn’t for you and you may decide to sell it within the year.
 If this is your situation, then this would be short term.
 So if sold at a profit, it would be taxed as short-term capital gains.
 This is taxed at the standard income tax rate.

 If you have owned your property for longer than one year it will be subjected to a different tax rate.
 This is a long-term capital gain.
 The rate can be anywhere between 0% to 20%, but most often falls within the 15% range.

 The tax implications when selling rental properties are determined by the basis of the rental property.
 So usually it will be the amount that you paid for the property, plus additional expenses that you incurred to make the sale.
 If there was damage or something happened that decreased value, then you can likewise decrease the basis amount.
 Same goes if you made modifications to the property that added the value of these improvements to the basis.
 Keep in mind that there are some advantages to an increased basis as it can help to reduce the amount of taxes you will have to pay.
 This will allow you to enjoy an increased tax deduction with a capital loss.